Every day $18.7million is lost through poker machines in New South Wales. Every day of the year.

 Other actions you could take:

-The NSW Budget Estimates sessions are coming up, from August 29 to September 13 2019.
+The NSW Budget Estimates sessions occur several times a year.
 This is where Upper House MPs can quiz Ministers, senior public servants and statutory bodies, like the Independent Liquor and Gaming Authority.
 Those questions must be answered.
 You can ask your local MP to help you get a question asked - see here for further information.

 What we're up against: